dwyl/image-classifier/README.md

 end
 ```

-We are using [`Nx.Serving`](https://hexdocs.pm/nx/Nx.Serving.html), which simply allows us to encapsulates tasks; it can be networking, machine learning, data processing or any other task.
+We are using [`Nx.Serving`](https://hexdocs.pm/nx/Nx.Serving.html), which simply allows us to encapsulate tasks; it can be networking, machine learning, data processing or any other task.

 In this specific case, we are using it to **batch requests**.
 This is extremely useful and important because we are using models that typically run on